There are three categories of regression issues we're interested in:

 set.
 Any already existent regression keyword is to be revoked.

 In case that the changed functionality/behaviour is controversial, this should be discussed in the project (corresponding to the Issue Tracker Component), and may be brought to the project lead to come to a decision.
 If necessary, the issue could be escalated to the project leads list.
 If you cannot escalate to the project leads list yourself, contact the Community Contributor Representative at the Community Council or the QA project.

 Alternatively and additionally, feel free to get support from other people, expressed for instance by votes on the issue

-- The keyword "release_blocker" is added to the issue, the target is set to the next minor release.
+- The keyword "release_blocker" is added to the issue, the Target Milestone is set to the next minor release.